rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 ## A Note about Atom and Git-Cola and why the author uses both

-The Atom editor has integration with Git and Github.
+The Atom editor has integration with Git and GitHub.
 In fact, you can use Atom without the need for Git-Cola at all.
 That said, the visualizations that Git-Cola provide are clearer from the author's view.
 The editor features in Atom far outweigh those that are specifically designed as markdown editors (again, the author's opinion).
 If you so choose, you can eliminate the need for Git-Cola and simply use Atom if you like.

 I use Git-Cola for setting up the remotes (as we have already seen), branching, and committing changes.
 Atom is used as an editor and markdown preview only.
 Pushes and pulls are done from the command line.